Galeries d'Anjou: History

-Dominion rebranded as Provigo in 1981.
-Steinberg's outlived its rival Provigo by three years in the mall until the chain's demise in 1992.
-Ironically, Steinberg's was itself rebranded as a Provigo for a brief time in 1992 before being converted into a Maxi supermarket later in the year.

 In 1979, Hudson's Bay Company acquired the Simpsons chain which it kept as a subsidiary.
 In 1984, Hudson's Bay Company transferred to its real-estate unit Markborough Properties the shopping malls that were owned by Simpsons.
 Galeries d'Anjou was therefore the joint property of Cadillac Fairview and Markborough.
 Simpsons continued operating its store in the mall until it converted to The Bay in March 1989.
 The store's basement once served in the early 1990s as a warehouse for The Bay's bargains in Montreal, specifically on household products such as large appliances and home furnishings.

+Dominion rebranded as Provigo on June 29, 1981.
+Based on past telephone directories, the Provigo at Galeries d'Anjou lasted until 1989-1990.
+Ironically, the Steinberg's store in the mall was later rebranded as a Provigo for a brief time in 1992 before being converted into a Maxi supermarket that same year.